elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-you-write-a-quadratic-equation-from-a-graph-by-identifying-the-vertex-and-axis-of-symmetry.md

 url: /learn/mathematics/questions/how-can-you-write-a-quadratic-equation-from-a-graph-by-identifying-the-vertex-and-axis-of-symmetry
 score: -1.0
 related_article1:
+    id: 163743
+    title: >-
+        How does the leading coefficient affect the shape and direction of a parabola?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-does-the-leading-coefficient-affect-the-shape-and-direction-of-a-parabola
+related_article2:
     id: 163753
+    title: >-
-    title: What are the steps to convert a quadratic equation from vertex form to standard form?
+        What are the steps to convert a quadratic equation from vertex form to standard form?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-steps-to-convert-a-quadratic-equation-from-vertex-form-to-standard-form
-related_article2:
-    id: 163756
-    title: How does the leading coefficient influence the direction in which a parabola opens?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-leading-coefficient-influence-the-direction-in-which-a-parabola-opens
 related_article3:
-    id: 163762
+    id: 163760
-    title: How can you write a quadratic equation from contextual information using given points and the vertex?
+    title: >-
+        What are some real-world applications of quadratic functions, particularly in interpreting maximum and minimum values?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-write-a-quadratic-equation-from-contextual-information-using-given-points-and-the-vertex
+    url: /learn/mathematics/questions/what-are-some-realworld-applications-of-quadratic-functions-particularly-in-interpreting-maximum-and-minimum-values
 related_article4:
     id: 163742
+    title: >-
-    title: What is the standard form of a quadratic equation and what do its components represent?
+        What is the standard form of a quadratic equation and what do its components represent?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-equation-and-what-do-its-components-represent
 related_article5:
-    id: 163756
+    id: 163749
-    title: How does the leading coefficient influence the direction in which a parabola opens?
+    title: >-
+        Describe the basic steps for graphing a quadratic function.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-leading-coefficient-influence-the-direction-in-which-a-parabola-opens
+    url: /learn/mathematics/questions/describe-the-basic-steps-for-graphing-a-quadratic-function
 ---

 &nbsp;